A Look at Health, Performance, and Why Supplements are Like Dungeons & Dragons

 Every client is different.
-But one thing that never changes is this: I recommend Athletic Greens for every single client I work with, because I firmly believe that just about everyone can benefit from it.
+But one thing that never changes is this: I recommend greens for every single client I work with, because just about everyone can benefit from it.
 It’s like a one-stop-shop for everything your body requires without you realizing it.

 That’s why I love it.
 No matter how good the nutrition program we’re following is, all of us need a little extra help.